spider-themes/bbp-core/readme.txt

 2. BBP Core Settings

 == Changelog ==

+= v1.2.1 (28 October 2023) =
+New: Brand Color change option added in the Settings page
+Fixed: If solved topic exists, some php warning shows in the Forum Builder UI
+Fixed: Search Elementor widget's overlay color on focus issue
+Tweaked: Ajax Search Results improved for the Search Elementor widget
+Tweaked: Search form design improved (made consistent and adjusted with the background) in the Forum Builder UI in the Admin Dashboard
+Tweaked: Dashicons used instead of some svg icons (solved, unsolved filters) in the Forum Builder UI
+Tweaked: Space adjusted if all the filter tabs shown in the Forum Builder UI
+Tweaked: Removed some unnecessary files to make the plugin lightweight

 = v1.2.0 (27 October 2023) =
 Fixed: BBP Core Search Form widget's overlay color on focus issue fixed
 Fixed: PHP Namespace issue